 In learning how to write a rough draft, there’s no one-size-fits-all approach that suits every writer equally.
-Writing a draft as quickly as possible is helpful though, since writing fast may prevent you from becoming discouraged or losing interest in your story idea.
-Not all of these suggestions will work for all writers, but if you need to speed up your first draft, try a few and see which ones help you progress faster:
+This being said, writing a story draft as quickly as possible helps.
+Working quicker for the first pass helps to keep you from becoming discouraged or losing interest in your story idea.
+If you need to speed up your first draft, try a few of these tactics and see which ones help you progress faster:

 1. Set a goal before you start

-Set a goal that will give you an idea of how many words or pages you need to complete each writing session [side note: when you set your goal date in your Now Novel profile, you will see a month, week, day and minute countdown clock that will spur you on to write].
+Set a goal that will give you an idea of how many words or pages you need to complete each writing session [side note: when you set your goal date for finishing your draft in your Now Novel profile, you will see a month, week, day and minute countdown clock].

 Because your goal is to write fast, your target should be fairly ambitious.
 If you really find yourself falling short you can go back and change your goal, but keep in mind that the idea is to push yourself and focus on quantity and putting ideas down loosely at this stage.
 Polish, shine and captivating chapter beginnings, middles and endings come later.

 2. Start with an outline

 Once you start writing scenes and sequences and chapters the basic structure – one that you can deviate from as needed – is there.
 Try the Now Novel story builder, a guided process of prompts that will help you gather the loose strands of your ideas and weave them into a richer story tapestry.

 Whether or not you have an outline, here is another approach that will help you get through your rough draft quickly:

 3. Create basic scaffolding

-Scaffolding is pre-decided structure that’s not quiet as detailed as a full novel outline.
+Scaffolding is pre-decided structure that’s not quite as detailed as a full novel outline.
 Let’s say you’re aiming for a draft of about 50,000 words:

 First, divide your word count into three acts.
-Your first and third acts could be 12,500 words long and that your second act could be 25,000 words long.
+Your first and third acts could be 12,500 words long.
+Your second act could be 25,000 words long.

 Secondly, consider the key moments of each act and where you want to place them: